ConnorScott-Ox/Professional-Profile/content/project/Historical Archives/index.md

 url_slides: ""
 url_video: ""
 ---
 Using our digital pathology platform we were able to digitise the invaluable microscope slides from these rare collections.
-The goal is to preserve them incase of future damage and allow online acess for teaching purposes.
-I wrote code that allowed the digital scanner to scan the problematic slides within these collections and then applied my expertise to successfully scan a large proportion of them. <br>
+The goal is to preserve them incase of future damage and allow online access for teaching purposes.
+I wrote code that allowed the digital scanner to be compatible with the problematic slides within these collections and then applied my expertise to successfully scan a large proportion of them. <br>
 <br>
 <b>About the collections:</b>
 <br>